kj89/testnet_manuals/stride/gentx/README.md

   <img height="100" height="auto" src="https://user-images.githubusercontent.com/50621007/177221972-75fcf1b3-6e95-44dd-b43e-e32377685af8.png">
 </p>

-# Generate stride Mainnet Gentx
+# Generate stride testnet Gentx

 ## Setting up vars
 Here you have to put name of your moniker (validator) that will be visible in explorer